iso14000/MIevM/README.md

-TODO take care of energy by activating the sleep feature.
+>>DONE : TODO take care of energy by activating the sleep feature.

 TODO add a busbutton to force SoC2 vs voltage evaluation. (or anything else)